top of page

 1/2 Contact Width (b) = 0.1985 in, Maximum Pressure (P) = 64,150 psi

-Now let's use ANSYS 2025 to see if we can identify a Finite Element solution to this Hertzian contact problem.
+Now, let's use ANSYS 2025 to see whether we can identify a finite element solution to this Hertzian contact problem.

-We are starting with a simple CAD model that precisely represents the Cylinder in a Cylindrical Groove Example Problem.
-If you need this geometry please let me know!
-This problem is almost ideal for a 2-D FE-model, however with powerful FE software like ANSYS, a 3-D FE-model solves very quickly.
-Since we aren't learning about 2-D models today let's stick with a 3-D model for now, we can cover 2-D analysis in the future.
+We are starting with a simple CAD model that precisely represents the cylinder-in-a-cylindrical-groove example problem.
+If you need this geometry, please let me know!
+This problem is almost ideal for a 2-D FE model; however, with powerful FE software like ANSYS, a 3-D FE model solves very quickly.
+Because we aren't learning about 2-D models today, let's stick with a 3-D model for now; we can cover 2-D analysis in the future.

-We have meshed this model using a global mesh size of 0.02 inches and we have defined 2 elements across the thickness.
-This model is constructed of 6,266 Parabolic Elements with 35,721 Nodes.
-Even this course mesh should get us a reasonable solution to this problem.
+We have meshed this model using a global mesh size of 0.02 inches, and we have defined two elements across the thickness.
+This model is constructed of 6,266 parabolic elements with 35,721 nodes.
+Even this coarse mesh should give us a reasonable solution to this problem.

-Frictionless Contact was created between the Cylinder and Cylindrical groove.
-In order to get a nearly perfect solutions we have defined the Contact Formulation as Augmented Lagrange and Pinball Radius of 0.05, all other settings are default.
+Frictionless contact was created between the cylinder and cylindrical groove.
+To obtain a nearly perfect solution, we defined the contact formulation as Augmented Lagrange and set the pinball radius to 0.05; all other settings are at their defaults.

 Frictionless Contact, Formulation: Augmented Lagrange, Pinball Region = 0.05 in